13 July 2020 Novaya gazeta [R]

 Yury DMITRIEV (photo Tomasz Kizny)

-I am finishing this text in Yury Dmitriev’s flat, in the room that used to belong to his adopted daughter.
+I am finishing this text in Yury Dmitriev’s flat, in the room that used to belong to his foster daughter.
 The shelves still hold several of her toys, her story books, and school notebooks.
 From the window you can see her school, with sleepless seagulls crying above; night trains pass close by and seem to hoot in reply.

 Dmitriev is confined to the old castle in the very centre of Petrozavodsk.
 The detention centre is surrounded by good restaurants and pleasant views, but his prison offers different kinds of entertainment.
 In mid-April 2019, two cellmates spent several days trying to persuade the historian to make a confession to the investigators.
 If he didn’t, they threatened to “degrade” (i.e. sodomise) him.
 Dmitriev contacted the centre’s management.
 If he was attacked he would defend himself, he explained, and not be responsible for the consequences.
 They transferred him to a different cell.